 - Wildcard Search – type any words or numbers to show tasks that use that phrase.
 This will search project names, task names, part names, and comments.

-- Bulk Options button – this button gives you three actions to help you manage your tasks
+- Bulk Options button – this button gives you four actions to help you manage your tasks

 - Complete Selected – click this button to mark all tasks that have been selected as done or complete